Schedule Consultation

 Hidden Environmental Hazards

-Pre-war and estate-condition apartments frequently hide asbestos, lead paint, or mold behind walls and ceilings.
-Not ideal.
-Identifying and remediating these health hazards requires specialized contractors, significant added costs, and extended timelines for safe removal and compliance.
-Many buyers assume inspections will flag these risks, but in reality, only intrusive testing performed during renovation planning reveals them.
+Pre-war and estate-condition apartments frequently hold asbestos, lead paint, or mold behind walls and ceilings.
+Identifying and remediating these hazards calls for specialized contractors and adds both cost and time for safe removal and compliance.
+Standard inspections rarely surface them, and intrusive testing during renovation planning is what brings them to light.

 Kitchen from our Chelsea condo renovation at 252 Seventh Ave.
 View the full renovation before and after.